-- or livestock and water used for all other purposes including irrigation of up to one half (1/2) acre of land in connection with said household where total use is not in excess of thirteen thousand (13,000) gallons per day. - 2,16.
-Subordinated water right means a water right used for hydropower generation purposes that is subject to depletion without compensation by upstream water rights developed later in time. - 2.17.
-Trust water is that portion of an unsubordinated water right used for power purposes which is in excess of a minimum flow established by the director in compliance with applicable law (reference: Chapter 15.
-Title 42, Idaho Code) or by the board through adoption or amendment of the State Water Plan.
-For purposes of these rules, trust water also includes water available because of subordination conditions applicable to water right permits or licenses for hydropower purposes issued on or after July 1, 1985.
-2,18.
-Unappropriated water is the public water of the state of Idaho in streams, rivers, lakes, springs or ground water in excess of that necessary to satisfy prior rights.
+- 2,15.
+"Single family domestic purposes" is water for household use or livestock and water used for all other purposes including irrigation of up to one half (1/2) acre of land in connection with said household where total use is not in excess of thirteen thousand (13,000) gallons per day. - 2,16.
+"Subordinated water right" means a water right used for hydropower generation purposes that is subject to depletion without compensation by upstream water rights which are initiated later in time and which are for a purpose other than hydropower generation purposes. - 2,17.
+"Trust water" is that portion of an unsubordinated water right used for hydropower generation purposes which is in excess of a minimum stream flow established by state action either with agreement of the holder of the hydropower right as provided by Section 42-203B(5), Idaho Code or without an agreement as provided by Section 42-203B(3), Idaho Code. - 2,18.
+"Unappropriated water" is the public water of the state of Idaho in streams, rivers, lakes, springs or groundwater in excess of that necessary to satisfy prior rights.